 Purely – it’s communication.
 When we talk politics we have to be ready to talk at length; weighing up points and platitudes, measuring ethics and actions, it’s long and often tedious approach has resulted in many people turned off from politics for the rest of their lives.

 But when we encapsulate an entire stance in a catchy, involving design, we galvanise all those charged emotions and articulate it in what seems like an instant – like a lightning bolt to the heart.
 And it works fantastically – if not for getting a message across, for activating peoples political power, as we often forget we have.

 It’s useful.
 If people are ambivalent or undecided in a view, seeing an evocative design can intrigue them enough to take up a stance or educate themselves further.
 Conversely, if they disagree with the view promoted, this helps them to solidify their own opposing view and become a stronger voice of opinion – which in turn should lead to more well-rounded negotiations for everyone.

-From the Russian Revolution to the cover pages of The New York Times, evoking political stances has been an important part of the design world which should never get overlooked, proving that design can play a crucial role in changing the world we love – not just a stylish coffee shop rebrand (but that’s nice too)
+From the Russian Revolution to the cover pages of The New York Times, evoking political stances has been an important part of the design world which shouldn’t get overlooked; proving that design can play a crucial role in changing the world we love – and not just a stylish coffee shop rebrand (but that’s nice too)

 Find more good stuff here:

 More on Jean Jullian and the Peace for Paris project here: https://www.dezeen.com/2015/11/14/jean-jullien-illustration-peace-for-paris-2015-attacks/

 Really good seven-minute video on the Degenerate Art Exhibition via SmartHistory: https://www.youtube.com/watch?v=hpY22uSAPAA